thewhitetulip/build-app-with-python-antitextbook/manuscript/03-01-understanding-variables.md

 #### List

 List stores multiple values of heterogenous type.
 Lists can have lists as elements.
+List values are stored in a continuous order, we can access elements of a list by using idexes, which is the place of the item in the list, indexes start with 0.

 ```python
 i = [1,"Linux",3,"bash",[1,2,"sh"]]]